The Statute of the Society for Adaptive Organisations

 § 4 Membership

-- Individuals who are accredited as trainers by the association can become members.
+2. Individuals who are accredited as educators by the Society may become members.

-- If a member has not paid any membership fees for two consecutive years, their membership shall be suspended until membership fees are paid again.
-A suspended member has no voting rights in the association.
+4. If a member has not paid any membership fees for two consecutive years, their membership shall be suspended until membership fees are paid again.
+A suspended member shall have no voting rights in the Society.

 § 5 Admission

-- Applications for admission to the association must be addressed to the executive committee.
+1. Applications for admission to the Society must be addressed to the executive committee.

-- An appeal against a decision of the executive committee may be lodged within six weeks of notification.
-The general meeting shall make the final decision on the appeal.
+3. An appeal may be lodged against a decision of the executive committee within 6 weeks of notification.
+The general meeting shall make a final decision on the appeal.

-- Every member has the right to use the facilities of the association and to claim its support within the scope of the association’s statutory tasks.
+1. Every member has the right to use the facilities of the Society and to claim its support within the framework of the Society’s statutory duties.

-- All members are obliged to promote the purpose of the association, to comply with the statutes and all rules and regulations derived therefrom as well as with the decisions of the organs, to observe the regulations and deadlines set by the general meeting in the membership fee regulations, to submit the necessary information for determining membership fees in a timely manner upon request, and to pay membership fees and other fees in a timely manner.
+2. All members are obliged to promote the Society’s purpose, comply with the Statutes and all regulations derived from them, as well as the resolutions of the organs, observe the regulations and deadlines set by the General Meeting in the Contribution Regulations, submit the necessary information for the determination of contributions upon request in a timely manner, and pay contributions or fees promptly.

-- Members are obliged to support the association in the performance of its statutory tasks.
+3. Members are obliged to support the Society in the performance of its statutory duties.

-- Resignation from the Association is only permissible at the end of a financial year.
-The declaration of resignation must be sent to the Executive Board at least one month before the end of the financial year.
+3. Withdrawal from the Society is only permitted at the close of a financial year.
+The declaration of withdrawal must be dispatched to the Board at least one month before the end of the financial year.

-- The Executive Board may expel a member if it violates the provisions of these Articles of Association, in particular if it fails to pay its contributions and fees or seriously damages the reputation of the Association.
+4. The Board may exclude a member if they violate the provisions of these Statutes, in particular fail to meet their obligation to pay contributions and fees, or grossly damage the reputation of the Society.

-- Within six weeks of receiving the exclusion decision, the member may lodge an appeal with the general meeting.
-The appeal shall have suspensive effect.
-Membership rights shall be suspended during this period.
+5. Within 6 weeks of the delivery of the exclusion resolution, the member may lodge an objection with the General Meeting.
+The objection has a suspensive effect.
+Membership rights are suspended during this period.

 § 8 Claims at the end of membership

-A member who resigns from or is excluded from the association shall have no claim to the association’s assets.
-Likewise, there shall be no claim to a refund of membership fees already paid, not even on a pro rata basis.
+A member who withdraws from or is excluded from the Society has no claim to the assets of the Society.
+Likewise, there is no claim to the refund of membership contributions already paid, not even proportionally.

 § 9 Contributions

-The costs of the association are covered by membership fees and certification fees paid by the members.
-Members are obliged to pay the membership fees and certification fees.
-Further details are set out in the membership fee regulations.
+The Society’s costs are covered by contributions and certification fees from the members.
+Members are obliged to pay the membership contributions and certification fees.
+The details are regulated by the Contribution Regulations.

 § 10